opensolutions/doctrine2bridge/README.md

 ## Installation

 Installation is the usual for Laravel packages.
+You can find a detailed worked version of [how to install and test in the wiki](https://github.com/opensolutions/doctrine2bridge/wiki/Install-from-Scratch).

 Insert the following in the packages (`require`) section of your composer.json file and run an update (`composer update`):